joncooknmsu/IglooScore/README.md

 # IglooScore
 An Olympic igloo scoring system.

-From an old assignment.

 ## CS 581 Assignment 3

-This assignment involves using JUnit to perform automated unit testing on some classes.
+This assignment involves using JUnit 4 to perform automated unit testing on some classes.

-JUnit is available at www.junit.org.
+JUnit 4 is available at https://junit.org/junit4/
+Note that JUnit 5 is NOT compatible with JUnit 4.

-The latest stable version is 4.8.2.
-It looks like beta versions of 4.9 are available but I do not recommend using them.
-For this assignment you should download the 4.8.2 version and place it in your own directory space.
-The jar file is only about 300KB.
-Do NOT put it in your CS581 workspace and definitely do NOT commit it into the course repository!
+In Java 4 you typically need both the "junit" jarfile and the "hamcrest" jarfile (which has some helper classes).
+Do NOT put them in your CS581 workspace and definitely do NOT commit them into the course repository!

 From the JUnit home page, click on "Getting Started" in the